dpacheconr/nr_log_exporter/README.md

 ## How to

+Install required packages to run script

-> pip3 install -r requirements.txt
+`pip3 install -r requirements.txt`

 Rename .env-sample to .env and update environment variables as per your environment

 The run the script with

-> python3 exporter.py
+`python3 exporter.py`